opencomputeproject/onie/docs/design-spec/switch_hw_requirements.rst

 number of MAC addresses allocated to the machine.
 The ONIE project requires allocating 1 MAC address for every *serdes* on the box.

-For example consider a machine that has one Ethernet management port and a switching ASIC with 48x10G ports plus 6x40G ports.
+For example, consider a machine that has one Ethernet management port and a switching ASIC with 48x10G ports plus 6x40G ports.
 Each 40G port could be broken out into 4x10G ports.
-Therefore the total number of MAC addresses this machines requires is::
+Therefore, the total number of MAC addresses this machines requires is::

   1  -- Ethernet management port